• Skip to primary navigation

 In addition to using basic forest schooling techniques, I also use foraging to teach my two youngest children, who are at about the fifth and second-third grade level.
 Now that they're both reading well, we often note characters and storylines that include foraging or gathering wild herbs.

-For example, in Elizabeth George Speare's The Witch of Blackbird Pond (part of Sonlight Core D which we just completed), one of the main characters regularly heads through the wilderness gathering medicinal herbs.
+For example, in Elizabeth George Speare's The Witch of Blackbird Pond (part of Sonlight Core D which we use for fourth grade), one of the main characters regularly heads through the wilderness gathering medicinal herbs.

 Other subjects to cover during your foraging adventures include science/biology, local history, wildcrafting and art, and geography.